 Licorice has been traditionally used to help treat ulcers due to its anti-inflammatory and soothing properties.

-Studies suggest that licorice extract can inhibit the growth of Helicobacter pylori, the bacteria often responsible for peptic ulcers.
+Studies suggest that licorice extract can significantly inhibit Helicobacter pylori, the bacteria often responsible for peptic ulcers.
+It works by blocking a key enzyme and preventing the bacteria from attaching to the stomach lining, enhancing treatment effectiveness.

 Overall, these findings suggest that licorice may be particularly effective in treating ulcers related to H. pylori rather than being a general remedy for all ulcer types, indicating the need for further research on mulethi’s effects on various ulcers.